salek7/seo-automations-agents/README.md

-# 🚀 Nodes Hub Automations
+# 🚀 SEO Automations and Agents

-**Free SEO Automations for Make and N8N**
+**Free SEO Automations for Make, N8N and Google Colab**

-A collection of ready-to-use SEO automations that will help you optimize marketing and analytical processes.
-All automations are free and ready to import in Make (Integromat) and N8N.
+A collection of ready-to-use SEO automations and AI agents that will help you optimize marketing and analytical processes.
+All automations are free and ready to import in Make (Integromat), N8N, and Google Colab.

 ## 🎯 What you'll find in this repository?